Guardian University Guide 2023

 This course is accredited by the British Psychological Society, assuring the quality and relevance of our teaching.

-We're among the top departments in the QS World University Rankings by Subject 2020: Psychology
+We're among the top departments in the QS World University Rankings by Subject 2022

 Our BSc in Psychology teaches you:

-In your first two years you'll build upon your learning of five main areas of psychology.
+In your first two years you'll build upon your learning of the main areas of psychology.

-In your third year, you'll choose four advanced modules from an extensive list in order to specialise and steer your degree in the direction that's of most interest to you.
-You'll undertake both an original research project and a substantial literature survey - each under the supervision of a faculty member of your choice.
+In your third year, you'll choose a selection of advanced modules from an extensive list in order to specialise and steer your degree in the direction that's of most interest to you.
+You'll undertake an original research project and have the option to complete a substantial literature survey - each under the supervision of a faculty member of your choice.

 Our courses are designed to be flexible, so you can transfer between BSc and MSci at any time up until the middle of Year 2.